Debate over future Notre-Dame spire fuels French divisions

 While Bellamy is a conservative Catholic and might be expected to campaign for returning the 850-year-old Gothic masterpiece to exactly how it was before the fire, his views are shared by some architectural historians.

-“Personally, I’m in favor of restoring it to how it was because that’s the spire that has imposed itself on the collective memory,” he told Reuters.
-“It would be hard to perceive (a contemporary spire) because we wouldn’t really recognize it any longer as being Notre-Dame.”
+“Personally, I’m in favour of restoring it to how it was because that’s the spire that has imposed itself on the collective memory,” he told Reuters.
+“It would be hard to perceive (a contemporary spire) because we wouldn’t really recognise it any longer as being Notre-Dame.”

 Macron’s culture minister, Franck Riester, said it was important the nation debated the issue and generated ideas.
 There is likely to be months if not years of discussion before a design — contemporary or otherwise — is fixed upon.